-Cleaning cast iron shouldn't usually require soap, but it's okay to use a little if you have a particularly stubborn layer of grease or burnt on food.
+Cleaning cast iron shouldn't usually require soap, but it's okay to use a small amount of soap if you have a particularly stubborn layer of grease or burnt on food.
 Cleaning cast iron with salt is a recommended option if you'd rather avoid soap altogether.
 Just grab a handful of kosher salt and scrub at any difficult areas in a circular pattern.

 For really tough stuck-on food, you may need to use a ball of steel wool for extra abrasion.
 Cast iron cleaning gets easier the more you use your cookware, as the non/stick qualities of the surface increase with each seasoning.

 For our more detailed guide on cleaning cast iron with or without soap, press here.